kubermatic/kubermatic/docs/proposals/whitelisted-registries.md

 ### Enforcement through OPA

-The underlying enforcement of the whitelisting would be done through the creation of a whitelist Constraint Template and corresponding
+The underlying enforcement of the allowing registries would be done through the creation of a AllowedRegistry Constraint Template and corresponding
 Default Constraint.
 The Constraint Template would be something along the lines of this REGO:

 ```